 Scholarships

 Unlike loans, scholarships don’t have to be paid back.
-Look for scholarships related to social work, working with children, or for historically represented groups you may be a member of.
+Look for scholarships related to social work, working with children, or for historically underrepresented groups you may be a member of.

 Grants

 As a counselor, you may be eligible for student loan forgiveness through service in the National Health Services Corps or the federal government’s forgiveness programs.
-The requirements for forgiveness can be strict, so make to research the stipulations carefully.
+The requirements for forgiveness can be strict, so be sure to research the stipulations carefully.

 How to Choose a Master’s in Counseling Program